aliceoh9/aliceoh9.github.io/mlnlp.md

 ## Evaluation
 Your grade will be a combination of the following:

-- Participation and attendance
+- Participation and attendance 10%
-- Midterm exam
+- Midterm exam 25%
+- In-class exercises 15%
+- Team Project 50%
+  - Proposal 5%
-- Paper presentation
+  - Paper presentation 10%
-- Homework assignments
+  - Final presentation 20%
+  - Written report 10%
-- Team Project
+  - Teamwork 5%